HashEdits/BFI_VRCFT_Module/ReadMe.md

 ⚠️The port can be configured at the bottom of `config.json`

-### 3 - Drag and drop the latest release of the module in your VRCFT CustomLibs folder 📁
+### 3 - Go to VRCFT's modules registery tab, click the `+` button and select the latest release of the module 📁

-Make sure that the name of the folder containing `BFI_VRCFT_Module.dll` & `module.json` & `config.json` is named `91a90618-b020-4064-8832-809b2ca2b3be`

 ### 4 - Launch VRCFT ✔️